haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-glycan/index.md

 {% endhighlight %}

-This protocol will run a short MD simulation on the glycan structure, generate an ensemble of conformations, cluster them based on their RMSD, and select the best model from each cluster.
+This protocol will run a short MD simulation on the glycan structure, generate an ensemble of conformations, cluster them based on their RMSD using a 0.6Å cutoff, and select the cluster center from each cluster.

 **Note** how the glycan is here defined as fully flexible (nfle1 = 1).
 The number of steps of the different mdref parameters has also been increased with respect to the default values to ensure a better sampling of the conformational space.
 The sampling factor has been set to 16 to generate 16 conformations.

 <a class="prompt prompt-info">If you have sufficient computing power try to increase the sampling factor to 400.</a>

-To run the protocol above, execute the following command:
+To run the protocol above, go into the `haddock3` directory and execute the following command:

 <a class="prompt prompt-cmd">
 haddock3 glycan-mdref.cfg
 </a>

 This will generate a new directory `run-glycan-mdref` with the results of the MD refinement.
-In particular, we're interested in the content of the 4_selectopclusts directory, which contains the selected models from each cluster.
+In particular, we are interested in the content of the 4_selectopclusts directory, which contains the selected models from each cluster.
 The clusters in that directory are numbered based on their rank, i.e. `cluster_1` refers to the top-ranked cluster.
-Let's unzip these files:
+Let us unzip these files:

 <a class="prompt prompt-cmd">
-gzip -d run-glycan-mdref/4_seletopclusts/cluster\*pdb\*gz
+gzip \-d run-glycan-mdref/4\_seletopclusts/cluster\*pdb\*gz
 </a>

 and create an ensemble of conformations:

 <a class="prompt prompt-cmd">
-pdb_mkensemble run-glycan-mdref/4_seletopclusts/cluster_*pdb | pdb_tidy > 1UU6_l_u_ens.pdb
+pdb_mkensemble run-glycan-mdref/4\_seletopclusts/cluster*pdb | pdb_tidy > 1UU6_l_u_ens.pdb
 </a>

 Now we can compare the ensemble of glycan conformations with the reference structure.
 To do this, we will superimpose the two structures and calculate the RMSD.